 If you prefer your main course served a la minute, Four Seasons Hotel’s Sunday brunch is for you.

-Select from a list that runs from Western fares such as eggs Benedict with shaved black truffles, spring chicken and risotto funghi.
+Select from a list that runs from Western fares such as squid ink tagliolini with crab meat, ligurian fillet of sea bass and parma ham pizza.
 There are also Singapore delights like Hainanese chicken rice and seafood char kway teow.

-From $58++ per adult, the brunch also includes a semi-buffet of cheeses, salad, sushi, roast meats and desserts.
-Add $50++ for free flow of prosecco.
+For $36++ per kid aged five to 11 and $72++ per adult, the brunch also includes a semi-buffet of cheeses, salad, sushi, roast meats and desserts.
+Add $56++ for free flow of prosecco.

-Then, my kids got to decide if they wanted to eat with us at the restaurant, or have the food delivered to a supervised children’s zone that is one floor above.
+Kids can decide if they wanted to eat with you at the restaurant, or have the food delivered to a supervised children’s zone that is one floor above.

 It’s the weekend.
 You’re craving for hawker food, but the kids want to play.
 Where do you go?
 Shangri-La Hotel, Singapore, of course.